TotallyInformation/uib-extended-template/README.md

 Note that each html file is a separate page and requires its own JavaScript and uibuilder library reference.
 When moving between pages, remember that every page is stand-alone, a new environment.
 You can share one `index.js` file between multiple pages if you prefer but each page will run a separate instance.
 Moving the library processing to a web worker may allow sharing of connections, this will be explored in the future.

 If multiple pages are connected to the same uibuilder instance, they will all get the same broadcast messages from Node-RED.
 So if you want to handle different messages on different pages, remember to filter them in your front-end JavaScript in `uibuilder.onChange('msg', ....)` function.
 Turn on the advanced flag for including a `msg._uib` property in output if you need to differentiate between pages and/or clients in Node-RED.

+## URL endpoints

+When specifying links in your HTML, CSS and JavaScript files, you should use relative URLs. e.g. `./index.js` will load that file from the `src` folder or wherever else you have told uibuilder to use.

+When using uibuilder's server-side resources, you will generally use `../uibuilder/....`, for example `../uibuilder/uib-brand.min.css` as seen in the default `index.css` file.
+When accessing a front-end library being served by uibuilder, you can use the form `../uibuilder/vendor/....`.
+Use the "Full details" button in the uibuilder node to see all of the possible endpoints you may want to use.

+## License

+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

+This template may be used however you like.
+It is provided as a test template for uibuilder and is not intended to be a full template.
+You are free to use it as a starting point for your own template or to use it as-is if you find it useful.